mathcenas/multi-services-monitor/OMV-CONNECTION-MONITOR-SETUP.md

 # OpenMediaVault Connection Monitor Setup

-This guide will help you set up connection monitoring for your OpenMediaVault NAS, tracking active SMB/CIFS, NFS, SSH, and FTP connections in real-time.
+This guide will help you set up connection monitoring for your OpenMediaVault NAS, tracking active SMB/CIFS Windows connections in real-time.

 ## Quick Start